garfix/richard/docs/remarks.md

+## 2024-08-09

+I implemented Warrens query optimization algorithm (which is awesome!).
+It brought the time to run the queries from 50 seconds down to 0.46 seconds.
+That seems to be the best I can do.
+The large query now take 34 msecs.
+I don't think it can be done much faster in Python.
+Using Pypy it takes 20 msecs.

 ## 2024-08-08 a

 I got this working.
 I am shocked how much more simpler I'm able to make the semantics using this new technique.